-A topographic survey or land survey is a vital component in the design process for a site, and should be commissioned before any detailed design works takes place.
+A topographic survey, also known as a land, topo or terrain survey, is a vital component in the design process for a site and should be commissioned before any detailed design works take place.

-We have vast experience in carrying out topographic surveys, and it is the core of our business.
-Our surveyors use Trimble S6 and S3 Robotic Total Stations, and Trimble R6 & R8 GPS receivers to carry out our surveys.
+At Landform Surveys, we have vast experience in carrying out topographic surveys, and it is the core of our business.
+Our surveyors use Trimble S6 and S5 Robotic Total Stations, and Trimble R10 & R8 GPS receivers to carry out our surveys.
 These instruments are also capable of reflectorless measurement, which means we can survey previously inaccessible points.
-This is particularly useful for surveying heights and positions of buildings, which overlook development sites, and to produce streetscapes of adjacent building elevations.
+This is particularly useful for surveying heights and positions of buildings, which overlook development sites and produce streetscapes of adjacent building elevations.

-We have also utilised aerial UAV drone technology to produce ground terrain and topographic surveys of large sites, and are presently evaluating this method for accuracy and cost effectiveness.
+We have also utilised aerial UAV drone technology to produce ground terrain and topo surveys of large sites, and are presently evaluating this method for accuracy and cost-effectiveness.

 What is a topographic survey?

-A topographic survey maps the boundaries, manmade and natural features, and levels of a site, and is the first step in the process for the sites development.
+This type of survey maps the boundaries, manmade and natural features, and levels of a site, and is the first step in the process for the site’s development.
 Other constraining factors such as highways and buildings adjacent to the site are also surveyed to aid the design process.

-A professionally produced topographic survey can be used as a legal document to define boundaries of a property.
-Other professionals such as architects, civil engineers and planners use topographic surveys to make decisions on design and project management.
+A professionally produced topo survey can be used as a legal document to define boundaries of a property.
+Other professionals such as architects, civil engineers and planners use them to make decisions on design and project management.

-The main benefit of a topographic survey is helping with planning and decision-making.
+The main benefit of topographic surveys is that they help with planning and decision-making.
 An accurate survey will prevent costly assumptions being made about the size of the site, or about other constraints such as site levels and heights and positions of surrounding buildings.